What is Tallow? 9 Reasons You Should Eat It (+ Benefits)

 Fat made us who we are today.
 So it’s no coincidence that adding fat to your diet has major benefits.

-Here are 9 other benefits of eating tallow.
+Here are 9 other health benefits of eating tallow.

 #1.
 Source of Vitamin A, D and E and Fatty Acids